 As a teacher, I need to be flexible yet prepared as the start of the school year approaches.
 Each day provides challenges.
 By being prepared, aware, and positive, transitions can be easier.
 It’s all about balance, preparation, and hope.
 Nothing is perfect, but using these strategies may help the bad days turn into something better.

-*This post is part of a collaboration between myself, Amgen and Novartis.
+*This post is part of a collaboration between myself and Amgen.
 I have been compensated for my time.